|

 vibrator mounted on the top to create a high

-voltage spark, but Elmer used a doorbell
+voltage spark, but Elmer used the doorbell

 (hopefully, minus the bell). |